urbit/docs/learn/hoon/hoon-tutorial/ford.md

 #### Schematics

 A `schematic`, found in `zuse.hoon`, is a set of build instruction for Ford.
-It is a recursive data structure, in that a schematic is a pair `[schematic schematic]`.
+It is a recursive data structure, in that a schematic may itself consist of additional schematics.
 Schematics have 25 subtypes corresponding to possible basic build instructions.
 The product of a `schematic` is a `cage`.

 Some examples of subtypes include:
  - `%list` - a list of schematics to build.
  - `%core` - a Clay path to a Hoon source file to build
- - `%call` - a schematic whose result is a gate with a schematic as a sample.
+ - `%call` - a schematic consisting of two sub-schematics, one of which produces a date and a second that produces a sample.
+It then runs the gate on the sample, producing a vase of the result, tagged with the mark `%noun`.
  - `%scry` - look up a value from the Urbit namespace.

  Schematics are only ever sent to Ford by another vane.
 Userspace apps do not directly create schematics.

-#### Scaffolds

-Some kind of intermediate files similar to schematics that Ford produces during a build.
-I probably don't need to talk about these.

 ### Ford runes